History of the Soviet Union: Establishment (1917–1927)

 Vladimir Lenin, founder of the Soviet Union and the leader of the Bolshevik party.

 Leon Trotsky, founder of the Red Army and a key figure in the October Revolution.

-Modern revolutionary activity in the Russian Empire began with the 1825 Decembrist revolt.
-Although serfdom was abolished in 1861, it was done on terms unfavourable to the peasants and served to encourage revolutionaries.
+The revolutionary activity in the Russian Empire dates back to the 1905 Russian Revolution.
 A parliament, the State Duma, was established in 1906 after the Russian Revolution of 1905, but Emperor Nicholas II resisted attempts to move from absolute to a constitutional monarchy.
 Social unrest continued and was aggravated during World War I by military defeat and food shortages in major cities.

 A spontaneous popular demonstration in Petrograd on 8 March 1917, demanding peace and bread, culminated in the February Revolution and the abdication of Nicholas II and the imperial government.
 The tsarist autocracy was replaced by the social-democratic Russian Provisional Government, which intended to conduct elections to the Russian Constituent Assembly and to continue fighting on the side of the Entente in World War I. At the same time, workers' councils, known in Russian as 'Soviets', sprang up across the country, and the most influential of them, the Petrograd Soviet of Workers' and Soldiers' Deputies, shared power with the Provisional Government.
 Membership of the Bolshevik party had risen from 24,000 members in February 1917 to 200,000 members by September 1917.
 50,000 workers had passed a resolution in favour of the Bolshevik demand for the transfer of power to the Soviets.